 Funds for [Month]

 The first number you'll see to the right of To be Budgeted is Funds for [Month].
 It tells you how many dollars total you had to work with for that particular budget month.
-It's a combination of three things.
+It's a combination of five things.

 - Unused dollars from last month — Any dollars that rolled over from last month's To be Budgeted.